The Problem of Boredom.

 Most blokes who are working, wish they had more time to do things.
-To go to the gym, to do that course on neurosurgery or something that takes their fancy.
-But that doesn’t happen.
+To go get fit, to do that course on neurosurgery or something that takes their fancy.
+But it never happens happen.
 They put those things off until another time.
-That, unfortunately, becomes a habit that needs to be broken early in your retirement otherwise you will become bored.
+That, unfortunately, becomes a habit that needs to be broken early in your retirement otherwise you will become a boring (and bored) old man.

 Who Are You?